 \end{lemma}

-We close this subsection with an observation about the number of small edges in switching partners. \begin{observation}[Small edges in switching partners] For any pair of switching partners~$C^+,C^-$ the following holds: if~$C^-$ contains any configuration-graph~$G\in \cN_z$, then~$C^+\subseteq \cN_{z+4\D}$. \end{observation} \begin{proof} Any two configuration-graphs in~$C^+\cup C^-$ can differ in at most~$4\D$ edges.
-Therefore no member of~$C^+$ can have greater than~$4\D$ more small edges than~$G$ does. \end{proof}
+We close this subsection with an observation about the number of small edges in switching-partners. \begin{observation}[Small edges in switching-partners] For any pair of switching-partners~$C^+,C^-$ the following holds: if~$C^-$ contains any configuration-graph~$G\in \cN_{z}$, then~$C^+\subseteq \cN_{z+4\D}$. \end{observation} \begin{proof} By construction, any two configuration-graphs in~$C^+\cup C^-$ can differ in at most~$4\D$ edges.
+Therefore the number of small edges of any configuration-graph in~$C^+$ can differ by at most~$4\D$ from the number of small edges of~${G \in \cN_z}$, which in turn establishes~${C^+ \subseteq \cN_{z+4\D}}$. \end{proof}